 Next Steps for Navy Vets

-If you or a family member served in the U.S. Navy during the past few decades and have experienced symptoms such as trouble breathing, a persistent cough, and fatigue, see your doctor immediately to be checked for mesothelioma.
+If you or a family member served in the U.S. Navy during the past few decades and have experienced symptoms such as trouble breathing, a persistent cough, and fatigue, see your doctor immediately.
 Make sure to tell your doctor about your exposure to asbestos during your service.

 If a mesothelioma diagnosis is confirmed, there are some important actions to consider.
 First, you could file a disability claim through the Department of Veterans Affairs (VA).
 You should also seek the counsel of a mesothelioma law firm, as filing an asbestos-related claim can be hard without legal guidance and expertise.

 Fortunately, Sokolove Law has highly experienced mesothelioma attorneys on-hand to help you.
-Several of our attorneys are accredited through the VA, meaning they can make sure you get all the benefits you are entitled to.
+Several of our attorneys are accredited through the VA.
+This means they can make sure you get all the benefits you are entitled to.